 Production agriculture is a cyclical business that is heavily influenced by commodity prices, weather and various other factors.
 During the past several years agriculture has generally experienced favorable economic conditions driven by high commodity and livestock prices and increased farmland values during this period.
 However, more recently, the agricultural sector has entered a period of significant transition.
-Grain and oilseed prices have declined sharply due to record levels of corn and soybean production in 2014, which is stabilizing the growth in farmland values and compressing producer margins.
-A strong U.S. dollar has also had a dampening effect on the export competitiveness of U.S. agricultural commodities and products.
+Grain and oilseed prices have declined sharply due to record levels of corn and soybean production in 2014 and an anticipated large crop in 2015, which is stabilizing the growth in farmland values and compressing producer margins.
+An appreciation in the U.S. dollar has also had a dampening effect on the export competitiveness of U.S. agricultural commodities and products.
 While U.S. agriculture faces realignments in commodity prices and farmland values, the generally strong financial positions of U.S. crop producers is expected to greatly reduce the impact of lower margins.
 In addition, crop producers may benefit from payments under the new government support programs approved in the 2014 Farm Bill.
-Meanwhile, the livestock sector has benefitted from lower feed costs.
+Meanwhile, the livestock sector has benefitted from lower feed costs but is experiencing compressed margins.